Jammu: Climate

 Jammu, like the rest of north-western India, features a humid subtropical climate (Köppen Cwa), with extreme summer highs reaching 46 C, and temperatures in the winter months occasionally falling below 4 C. June is the hottest month with average highs of 40.6 C, while January is the coldest month with average lows reaching 7 C. Average yearly precipitation is about 1400 mm with the bulk of the rainfall in the months from June to September, although the winters can also be rather wet.
-In winter dense smog causes much inconvenience and temperature even drops to 2 C. In summer, particularly in May and June, extremely intense sunlight or hot winds can raise the temperature to 46 C. Following the hot season, the monsoon lashes the city with heavy downpours along with thunderstorms; rainfall may total up to 669 mm in the wettest months.
+In winter dense fog causes much inconvenience and temperature even drops to 2 C. In summer, particularly in May and June, extremely intense sunlight or hot winds can raise the temperature to 46 C. Following the hot season, the monsoon lashes the city with heavy downpours along with thunderstorms; rainfall may total up to 669 mm in the wettest months.
 The city is exposed to heatwaves.

+Highest recorded temperature: 47.4 C on 31 May 1988.

+Lowest recorded temperature: 0.5 C on 24 January 2016.

 Transport

 Jammu city has a railway station called Jammu Tawi (station code JAT) that is connected with major cities of India.
 The old railway link to Sialkot was suspended by Pakistan in September 1947, and Jammu had no rail services until 1971, when the Indian Railways laid the Pathankot-Jammu Tawi Broad Gauge line.
-The new Jammu Tawi station was opened in October 1972 and is an origination point for Express trains.
+The new Jammu Tawi station opened in October 1972 and is an origination point for express trains.

 With the commencement of the Jammu–Baramulla line, all trains to the Kashmir Valley will pass through Jammu Tawi.
 A part of the Jammu–Baramulla project has been executed and the track has been extended to Katra.
-Jalandhar - Pathankot - Jammu Tawi section has been doubled and electrified.
+Jalandhar - Pathankot-Jammu Tawi section has been doubled and electrified.

+In January 2025, the Jammu Division of Indian Railways was inaugurated.
+The new division will create employment opportunities, infrastructure development, promote tourism and lead to overall socio-economic development of the region.